KonnyGuo/social_platform/README.md

 This is a website for posting, commenting, and liking other images similar to a social media app.
 Log in by creating an account.
-Some images should be uploaded already, click on "browse other photos for those images"
+Some images should be uploaded already, click on "browse other photos" for images that are uploaded.

 Users can
 - create/delete post